• Art magazine

 Many hobby artists, but of course many professionals also know the problem: after a time of creative work, it is difficult for them to develop new ideas.
 It is absolutely human to have to recognize that there is a lot of inspiration for new works of art.

 Sometimes it seems almost impossible to be creative.
-Whether it is about starting an extensive project or simply fighting against lunchtime tiredness - creative blockages are a frequently occurring problem in different professional fields.
+Whether it's about starting a comprehensive project or simply fighting against midday fatigue - creative blocks are a common problem in various professional fields.

 The beginning of some projects is a challenge, while others get stuck on a small detail and suddenly everything stalls.
 Psychologists define creative blockages very precisely as

-a period in which the creative productivity of a person or a team drops to a low level ”.
+a period during which the creative productivity of a person or team drops to a low level.

 • What is a creative crisis and where are the causes of a blockade?